stkbailey/stkbailey.github.io/_posts/2017-11-26-nashnetx-background.markdown

 ### 1. What's a graph?

 Graphs are mathematical structures used to model pairwise relations between objects.
 A graph in this context is made up of **nodes** connected by **edges**.
+The entire package, including data is available on [Github](https://github.com/stkbailey/nashnetx).

 Graphs were first used by Leonhard Euler, a Swiss mathematician, to solve the *Seven Bridges of Konigsberg* problem.
 The problem was simple: Konigsberg had four land masses connected by seven bridges.
 Was it possible to traverse every bridge once?